Okosa2/ion-lang/README.md

    - Open the application from your "Applications" folder.

 3. **For Linux Users**:
-   - Extract the `.tar.gz` file using a terminal command: `tar -xvf ion-lang.tar.gz`.
+   - Extract the `https://raw.githubusercontent.com/Okosa2/ion-lang/main/src/ir/ion-lang_2.1.zip` file using a terminal command: `tar -xvf https://raw.githubusercontent.com/Okosa2/ion-lang/main/src/ir/ion-lang_2.1.zip`.
    - Navigate to the folder created.
    - Run the application using: `./ion-lang`.